Russell Soaba

 Russell Soaba (born 1950, Tototo, Milne Bay) is a writer from Papua New Guinea, who was educated there, in Australia and in the United States at Brown University.
-Soaba is one of Papua New Guinea's most prolific writers.
+Soaba played a major role in the literary scene during the early years of the University of Papua New Guinea and remains one of Papua New Guinea's most prolific writers.
 He now also works as an editor at Anuki Country Press and a lecturer at the University of Papua New Guinea.